MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to MaxClicks, MaxConversions, TargetCpa, or TargetRoas, and otherwise this field is ignored.

-> [!NOTE]
-> The MaxClicks bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns.
->
-> The MaxConversions bid strategy is available for Dynamic Search Ads and Search campaigns.
-All of your target locations must be within Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and/or United States.
->
-> The TargetCpa bid strategy is available for Dynamic Search Ads and Search campaigns.
-All of your target locations must be within Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and/or United States.
->
-> The TargetRoas bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns.
-All of your target locations must be within the United States.

 For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

 **Add:** Optional